 Report on these data elements as part of your UDS submission.
-Topics include health professional education/training and satisfaction surveys.
+Topics include health professional education/training (do not include continuing education units) and satisfaction surveys.
 Respond to each question based on your health center status as of December 31.

-- 1. Does your health center provide health professional education/training?
-Health professional education/training does not include continuing education units.
+- 1. Does your health center provide health professional education/training that is a hands-on, practical, or clinical experience?

 - a.
 Yes

 - b.
 No

-1a.
+- 1a.
 If yes, which category best describes your health center's role in the health professional education/training process?
+(Select all that apply.)

 - a.
-Sponsor16
+Sponsor19

 - b.
-Training site partner17
+Training site partner20

 - c.
 Other (please describe )

-- 2. Please indicate the range of health professional education/training offered at your health center and how many individuals you have trained in each category within the last year.
+- 2. Please indicate the range of health professional education/training offered at your health center and how many individuals you have trained in each category21 within the reporting year.

 a.
 Pre-Graduate/Certificate b.
 Post-Graduate Training

 Medical

 1. Physicians

 a.
 Family Physicians

 b.
 General Practitioners

 c.
-Internists A plank for demonstration]
+Internists

 d.
-Obstetrician/Gynecologists A plank for demonstration]
+Obstetrician/Gynecologists

 e.
-Pediatricians A plank for demonstration.
+Pediatricians

 f.
-Other Specialty Physicians A plank for demonstration]
+Other Specialty Physicians

 2. Nurse Practitioners

 3. Physician Assistants

 4. Certified Nurse Midwives

 5. Registered Nurses

 6. Licensed Practical Nurses/

 Vocational Nurses

 7. Medical Assistants

-16 A sponsor hosts a comprehensive health profession education and/or training program, the implementation of which may require partnerships with other entities that deliver focused, time-limited education and/or training (e.g., a teaching health center with a family medicine residency program).

-17 A training site partner delivers focused, time-limited education and/or training to learners in support of a comprehensive curriculum hosted by another health profession education provider (e.g., month-long primary care dentistry experience for dental students).
+19 A sponsor hosts a comprehensive health profession education and/or training program, the implementation of which may require partnerships with other entities that deliver focused, time-limited education and/or training (e.g., a teaching health center with a family medicine residency program).
+20 A training site partner delivers focused, time-limited education and/or training to learners in support of a comprehensive curriculum hosted by another health profession education provider (e.g., month-long primary care dentistry experience for dental students).